-For a goal to be realistic, it has to be attainable by the team and tools you have in place now.
-If you don’t have the resources to reach the goal, it’s better to make it a longer term goal and do the pre-work more immediately.
+For a goal to be realistic, it has to be attainable by the team and the tools you have in place now.
+If you don’t have the resources to reach the goal, it’s better to make it a longer-term goal and do the pre-work more immediately.
 This could include getting the right team and the right tools to help you get where you want to go.

 Almost SMART Goals

-This seems to be a SMART goal at first, but without an understanding of the resources you have, it’s unclear if this is realistic or attainable.
+This seems to be a SMART goal at first, but without understanding the resources you have, it’s unclear if this is realistic or attainable.

 “I will hire two new people this year.”

 This goal is dangerous.
-The underlying questions of why and who need to be thoroughly considered before making hiring decisions.
+The underlying questions of why and who must be thoroughly considered before hiring decisions.
 Do you really need two more people?
 What skills are they bringing to the table?
 How much revenue will they earn for you through their duties?
 Where will you find them?
 How much will you pay them?
 Is your business still profitable with these new expenses?